-- h.
-Dangerously reactive or flammable gases, vapors, liquids, and dust. - i.
-Provide adequate ventilation in work areas to prevent accumulation of flammable gases, vapors, and dust.
-Do not apply heat to a container that has held an unknown substance or a combustible material whose contents, when heated, can produce flammable or explosive vapors.
-Clean and purge containers before applying heat.
+- atmospheres containing - h.
+Dangerously reactive or flammable gases, vapors, liquids, and dust. - Provide adequate ventilation in work areas to prevent accumulation of flammable gases, vapors, and dust.
+Do not apply heat to a container that has held an unknown substance or a combustible material whose contents. when heated. can produce flammable or explosive and vapors.
+Clean containers before applying heat.
 Vent closed containers, including castings, before preheating, welding, or cutting.